ibrahim0814/calculator/README.md

 # jQuery Calculator

 A simple calculator that I built with jQuery.
-Includes functions for addition, subtraction, multiplication, division, and decimal values.
 Stylized with HTML/CSS and Bootstrap.

+Includes functions for:
+-Addition
+-Subtraction
+-Multiplication
+-Division
+-Decimal values

 Check out the demo [here]!